How To Lunge Your Horse - ForTheHorse

 About the Author Chris Adderson

 Chris Adderson teaches riders and horses how to move with ease and grace to create astounding results and lifelong relationships of their dreams.
-She teaches valuable skills and educational strategies to get more results, quicker and faster.
+She teaches valuable skills and educational strategies to help you re-ignite your ultimate confidence and self-belief so that your horse willingly partners with you, in lightness, and then helps you establish a step by step plan and strategy to support your growth together.
+This will leave you feeling confident, capable and available to step into your genius as a rider to serve your horse.

 follow me on: